wildonion/zoomate/README.md

 p2p, actor and distributed based proxy and balancer for audio and video realtiming process using ICP blockchain which can be loaded from the linux kernel and browsers using **BPF** and **WASM** technologies.
-It also has a Oauth2 based dashboard for monitoring nodes and balancers written in Yew.
+It also has an Oauth2 based authentication in its dashboard for monitoring nodes and balancers written in Yew and Tauri.

 > refer to https://docs.cossacklabs.com/themis/installation/installation-from-packages/ if you don't want to build themis from source.